 Tiny shrimp called camarones are served from little cones after being quickly boiled and chilled.
 But the best way to enjoy these sea critters is in a crispy tortillita, a shrimp fritter that is absolutely to die for.

 The bluefin tuna from Cadiz is simply incredible.
-If you visit during the almadraba every May (when fishermen are allowed to fish the tuna using a 3,000 Phoenician fishing method) you’ll be in store for some of the freshest and most delicious tuna of your life.
+If you visit during the almadraba every May (when fishermen are allowed to fish the tuna using a 3,000-year-old Phoenician fishing method), you'll be in store for some of the freshest and most delicious tuna of your life.

 Pork belly cooked in lard and smothered in garlic that is then sliced thin and eaten cold with lemon and salt, or a savory mojo picón sauce.
 Sound like heaven?
 Nope, just Cadiz!

 Cadiz is one of the best tapas cities in Spain.
 Nearly every restaurant will have a tapas portion on their menu.
 Tapas are generally meant for one person, or for sharing among two.
-For bigger groups go for a 1/2 ration or a full ration (1/2 ración, ración).
+For bigger groups go for a ración (full plate) or media ración (half plate).

-Ortiguillas are among the most bizarre foods you’ll find in Cadiz.
-Divers gather sea anemone, which are then battered and deep fried.
+Ortiguillas are among the most bizarre foods you'll find in Cadiz.
+Divers gather sea anemones, which are then battered and deep-fried.
 Not for the faint of heart, they are a true taste of the sea.